 What Is Fentanyl?

-Fentanyl is a synthetic opiate drug, manufactured in a lab, instead of being derived from a natural source, such as a herb or a plant.
+Fentanyl is a synthetic opioid drug, manufactured in a lab, instead of being derived from a natural source, such as a herb or a plant.

 Fentanyl was originally designed to be an effective pain killer for chronic pain, resulting from serious illness.